lfe/lfe/doc/src/lfe_guide.7.md

-The macro functions created by defmacro and macrolet automatically add the second argument with the current macro environment with the name
+The macro functions created by defmacro and macrolet automatically add the second argument with the current macro environment with the name `$ENV`.
-$ENV.
 This allows explicit expansion of macros inside the macro and also manipulation of the macro environment.
 No changes to the environment are exported outside the macro.